thegrimbee/horus/README.md

 ### Separation of Concerns
 We try to maximise separating our program into their respective functionality.
 For example, the JS backend is split into many JS files named based on their respective functionality e.g. appSelection.js is in charge of handling the app selection.

+### User Testing
+We allow other users' to test our apps' and gather their opinions for improvements.

 ### Tech Stack
 1. Electron JS, to design the app itself including its UI and file watching system